ProbablyNotArtyom/GeckOS-V2/doc/fileformat.md

 The assembler should issue a warning when a direct addressing mode is used without a zero segment address and vice versa for 65816 CPUs.

-####  3.4) referencing data/bss/zeropage addresses
+#####  3.4) referencing data/bss/zeropage addresses

 One problem with the 6502 is, that it cannot load an address within one step or assembler opcode.
-So an address is loaded with standard byte opcodes, like "lda # The assembler is now intelligent enough to evaluate such expressions and check for:
+So an address is loaded with standard byte opcodes, like `lda #`.
+The assembler is now intelligent enough to evaluate such expressions and check for:

-    - no address label			: ok, absolute
+  - no address label
+    - ok, absolute
-    - one address label, only add to label	: ok, relocate
+  - one address label, only add to label
+    - ok, relocate
-    - difference between two addresses 	: If addresses in same segment, compute diff and set absolute, otherwise bail
+  - difference between two addresses
+    - If addresses in same segment, compute diff and set absolute, otherwise bail
-    - everything else			: warning
+  - everything else
+    - warning

 This way there is no change in syntax.
 Address labels are distinguished by using the "label:" syntax, as opposed to "label = value".
 Also, if the assembler is capable of doing so, an address label may be defined by "label opcode", i.e. without a colon.

-####  3.5) aligning code
+#####  3.5) aligning code

 The 6502 has the problem that some opcodes (e.g. "JMP ($xxFF)" are broken, if the address given is at some (odd) address.
 But when loading a relocatable file, one cannot know if an address will be odd or even.
 Therefore there is a new opcode,

     .align 2

 that aligns the next address at the given address boundary.
 Valid values are 2, 4, and 256.